We are leaders in learning, inspiring success for all students by reaching minds and touching hearts.

 The Board also offers other programs – Child and Adolescent Mental Health Program, Cecil Facer Secondary School, N’Swakamok Native Alternative School, Children’s Treatment Centre, O’Connor Park, Applied Behaviour Analysis program, Restart, Simulated Healthy Independent Living Opportunities (SHILO) program, Attendance Centre, Mishko-Ode-Wendam, Northern Support Initiative, Frank Flowers School, and Barrydowne College operating at Cambrian College.

-• Quality programs, caring teachers, and a nurturing environment with a focus on character development make Rainbow Schools great places to learn.
+- Quality programs, caring teachers, and a nurturing environment make Rainbow Schools great places to learn.

-• The Board has an Education Service Agreement with 10 First Nations, offers Anishinaabemowin for all students, and is implementing the Truth and Reconciliation: A Commitment to Action plan.
+- The Board has an Education Service Agreement with 10 First Nations, offers Anishinaabemowin, and continues to implement its Truth and Reconciliation: A Commitment to Action Plan.

 - Arts, athletics and academics provide a well-rounded education, with opportunities for students to get active, develop talents, learn new skills, work with others, make friends and have fun.